scala/scala-lang/blog/_posts/2018-02-07-collections-performance.md

 This article studied the performance of the new collections.
 I’ve reported that view based operation implementations are about 25% slower than builder based implementations, and I’ve explained how we restored builder based implementations on strict collections.
-Last but not least, I’ve shown that defaulting to the view based implementations does make sense for the sake of correctness.
+Last but not least, I’ve shown that defaulting to view based implementations does make sense for the sake of correctness.

 I expect the new collections to be equally fast or slightly faster than the previous collections.